Professor of Law

 - JD, University of California, Los Angeles, School of Law

 Ocen has applied her work to broader advocacy efforts, as she has served as a trainer for federal public defenders, assisted with the development of new programs in domestic violence centers in South Los Angeles, and strategized with community groups regarding efforts to monitor conditions of confinement in the Los Angeles County women’s jail.
-Ocen is also a member of the Los Angeles Sheriff’s Oversight Commission.
+Ocen was also a member and former Chair of the Los Angeles Sheriff’s Oversight Commission.
+In 2021, Ocen was appointed to the California Penal Code Revision Committee by Governor Gavin Newsome.

 - Report of the International Commission of Inquiry on Systemic Police Violence Against People of African Descent in the United States (2021) (with Horace Campbell, Marjorie Cohen, and Rita Julien)